railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 .. index::
    pair: chart of accounts; analytic

-To each enterprise [his] own analytic chart
+To each enterprise [its] own analytic chart
 ===========================================

 To illustrate analytic accounts clearly, you'll follow three use cases, each in one of three